engineyard/ey-docs/pages/beta-jruby-environment-with-cloud-trial.md

 1. In your Dashboard, create an application.

 4. On the Edit the Environment page, set Application Server Stack to Trinidad.
     The Runtime defaults to JRuby 1.6.5 compatible with Ruby 1.8.7.
-(If you want JRuby compatible with Ruby 1.9.2, set the Runtime to JRuby 6.5.5 (ruby-1.9.2-p136).
+If you want JRuby compatible with Ruby 1.9.2, set the Runtime to JRuby 1.6.5 (ruby-1.9.2-p136).
     **Note:** If you can't edit the Application Server Stack, make sure that you have stopped the environment.
 Only stopped environments can be edited.

 4. Deploy the application.